youssef-al-mostafa/tenten/README.md

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+## notes
+products of the approved vendors only appear using scope website

 ## todo
 when the user is not auth and he add some product to the cart